Lake Constance Cycle Path Highlights6 Days & 5 Nights 5 Read 4 reviews

 Single rooms are available subject to a supplementary payment.
 This trip is also available to solo cyclists and is perfect as the route is popular so there are plenty of people to chat with every day.

 This trip is available to start on any day from late April to early October.
-Though do book early if you wish to travel in the peack months of June-August.

 Your cycling trip will begin in Constance, the largest town on Lake Constance and the town which gave the lake its name.
 It is a thriving university town and the unofficial capital of the region.